Bithero-Agency/serde-d/readme.md

 }
 ```

-> Note: for more infromation how to paragmatically use the serializer, see `documentation/types.md` and `documentation/serializers.md`.
+> Note: for more infromation how to paragmatically use the serializer (including `serializeInstance`), see `documentation/types.md` and `documentation/serializers.md`.

 ### Attributes